Badfinger: Post-Badfinger

-Gibbins joined the Flying Aces, and performed session drumming for various Welsh acts, including Bonnie Tyler's international hit "It's a Heartache".
+Gibbins joined the Flying Aces and performed session drumming for various Welsh acts, including Bonnie Tyler's international hit "It's a Heartache".
 Evans and Jackson became part of a group called the Dodgers.
 They released three British singles on Island Records in 1976.
-"Don't Let Me Be Wrong" was the act's only US release, but failed to chart.
+"Don't Let Me Be Wrong" was the act's only US release, but it failed to chart.
 Subsequently, the management of the Dodgers fired Evans in 1977 for insubordination and deleted all his performances from the group's subsequent album recordings (later released as Love on the Rebound).
 The group finally broke up in 1978, after which Jackson joined the Searchers and the David Byron Band.
 Molland started a band in 1975 with Colosseum's Mark Clarke and Humble Pie's Jerry Shirley using the moniker Natural Gas.
 They performed a few concerts as the opening act for Peter Frampton in 1976.
 Natural Gas released a self-titled album and three singles, but none managed to chart.

 By 1977, both Molland and Evans were out of the music business.
 Molland later described his dire economic circumstances: "Thank God I had guitars and I was able to sell some of that stuff.
 We were flat broke, and that's happened to me three times, where my wife and I have had to sell off everything and go and stay with her parents or do whatever.
 I installed carpeting for a while in Los Angeles and stuff like that.
 You do what you've got to do to survive."
 In London, Evans briefly had jobs insulating pipes, and driving a taxi.
 Collins was having trouble paying the lease on the group's two-room rehearsal studio at No. 6 Denmark Street, London.
 After advertising for new occupants, he was contacted by Malcolm McLaren, manager of the Sex Pistols, who gave Collins £650 and a Fender Rhodes piano as down payment.